-Although the majority of snowplowing and snow removal work is performed by the Town’s Public Works Department, we also utilizes the services of local contractors to complement the town’s fleet of trucks.
+Although the majority of snow plowing and snow removal work is performed by the Town’s Public Works Department, the Town also utilizes the services of local contractors to complement the Town’s fleet of trucks.

-The Town of Greenville snow and ice plan has been carefully and professionally prepared to meet the needs of the community.
-This plan follows clearly identified routes when removing snow and ice from streets and town parking areas.
+The Town of Greenville's snow and ice control services have been carefully and professionally prepared to meet the needs of the community.
+This plan follows clearly identified routes when removing snow and ice from streets and Town parking areas.

-- When a snow emergency is declased it will be noted on the Town's main page and posted on social media sites
+- When a snow emergency is declared it will be noted on the Town's main web page and posted on social media sites.

-- The Town does not clean or remove snow that is deposited into driveays by the blow
+- The Town does not clean or remove snow that is deposited into driveways by the plow.

-- It is against Town Ordenance to interfere with the accessibility to a fire hydrant by piling or dumping ice or snow near it
+- It is against our Municipal Code to interfere with the accessibility to a fire hydrant by piling or dumping ice or snow near it .

-- Snow plows may pass your home several times during heavy snow fall to help keep roadways clear and safe
+- Snow plows may pass your home several times during a heavy snow fall to help keep roadways clear and safe.

-- Garbage and Recycling will still be collected during most snow fall.
-Carts should be placed at the end of your driveway and NOT in the roadway
+- Garbage and Recycling will still be collected during most snow events.
+Carts should be placed at the end of your driveway and NOT in the roadway.